checkbins/checkbin-python/README.md

 ### Checkins

-Checkins are the backbone of your tests in Checkbin.
+Checkins are the backbone of your traces in Checkbin.
 They allow you to mark the state of your application at a particular juncture.
 We've designed our SDK to make checkins simple to use.
 To create a checkin, simply name it.

 ```
 bin.checkin(name="My First Checkin")